uzbit/shippy/README.md

 5) Blast off! (execute `./shippy`)

 DISCLAIMER:

-Only tested on one computer runing Ubuntu.
+Only tested on one computer running Ubuntu.
 Mileage may vary.
 Mileage increases if you have less fuel or if you collect stars.

 ![alt text](https://github.com/uzbit/shippy/blob/master/data/screen1.png)